Editorial ranking 456 parks ranked

 New York

-Why it ranks: History buffs, civics-minded families, and anyone tracing the roots of American civil rights will find this essential.
+Why it ranks: History buffs, educators, students, and anyone with an interest in civil rights or women's suffrage will find this site genuinely worth a visit.

 NPS PhotoNational Monument